 - Insects – certain insects, like millipedes, termites, crickets, ants, spiders, beetles, sow bugs, and cockroaches thrive in damp, moist basements.
 The presence of these water-loving pests could signal problems with basement moisture.

 Identifying and understanding the signs of a water problem in your basement is a great first step.
 In order to correct a known or suspected water problem in your basement, contacting an experienced basement waterproofing contractor is a must!
 Waterproofing your basement is the best way to protect your property value, add living space and protect the health of your family.

 Resolving basement water issues often involves different methods.
 So, when choosing a contractor, experience and a range of repair options are essential.
-In the Ohio and Pittsburgh, PA areas, The Basement Guys® have been providing tailored solutions to basement problems for over a decade.
+In Ohio and Pennsylvania, The Basement Guys® Cleveland have been providing tailored solutions to basement problems for over a decade.
 Their cost-effective, patented solutions will work for your home or business and your budget.